000407/LectureNotes/PearsonHND/2022/Unit1_Programming/09_Algorithms.md

 - The above is repeated in each iteration, for the sub array which is unsorted, until the first pair of items sorted.
 Sorting Order:
 	- For ascending order, of each pair, left side item < right side item
 	- For descending order, of each pair, left side item > right side item
+- YouTube Video - [Bubble Sort Algorithm - [with Animated Example]](https://www.youtube.com/watch?v=J9Xws0uRB24)

 ![Bubble Sort - Flow](00_Src/bubble_sort_flow.png "Bubble Sort - Flow")